whipper-team/whipper/README.md

 - cdparanoia, for the actual ripping
 - cdrdao, for session, TOC, pregap, and ISRC extraction
 - GStreamer and its python bindings, for encoding
-  - gst-plugins-base >= 0.10.22 for appsink
+  - gstreamer0.10-base-plugins >= 0.10.22 for appsink
+  - gstreamer0.10-good-plugins for wav encoding (it depends on the Linux distro used)
 - python musicbrainz2, for metadata lookup
 - python-setuptools, for plugin support
-- python-cddb, for showing but not using disc info if not in musicbrainz
+- python-cddb, for showing but not using disc info if not in MusicBrainz
 - pycdio, for drive identification (optional)
-  - Required for drive offset and caching behaviour to be stored in the config file
+  - Required for drive offset and caching behavior to be stored in the config file

 Additionally, if you're building from a git checkout:
 - autoconf
 - automake

-GETTING MORITURI
+GETTING WHIPPER
 ----------------
-If you are building from a source tarball or checkout, you can choose to use morituri installed or uninstalled.
+If you are building from a source tarball or checkout, you can choose to use whipper installed or uninstalled.

 - getting:
-    - Change to a directory where you want to put the morituri source code (For example, `$HOME/dev/ext` or `$HOME/prefix/src`)
+    - Change to a directory where you want to put the whipper source code (For example, `$HOME/dev/ext` or `$HOME/prefix/src`)
     - source: download tarball, unpack, and change to its directory
     - checkout:

-            git clone git://github.com/thomasvs/morituri.git
+            git clone -b fork --single-branch git://github.com/JoeLametta/morituri.git
             cd morituri
             git submodule init
             git submodule update